 Recent research has shown that a period of time taking no medication (usually between 6 and 12 weeks) is the most effective way of improving this.
 After that, medication can cautiously be reintroduced to make sure you take less than the thresholds above.

 After two months of addressing medication overuse, ideally with no short term drugs at all, there are three possible headache outcomes.

-Secondly, occasional migraine or headache.
+2. Occasional migraine or headache.
 This requires careful targeting of acute rescue, with the right drugs taken at the right time.
-This usually means aspirin 900mg or ibuprofen 600mg, dissolved in water and accompanied by domperidone 20mg tablets; alternatively or additionally, a triptan.
-Avoid drugs that are sold as combinations, and particularly avoid opiates such as codeine.
+Avoid medications that are sold as combinations and particularly avoid opiates such as codeine.
 It is best to avoid paracetamol too as this is a quite a weak drug for migraine, compared with aspirin.

-Thirdly, frequent migraine or headache.
-This needs to be treated with regular planned medication, and careful occasional use of acute rescue drugs.
-Regular drugs that have been ineffective during medication overuse may become effective thereafter.
+3. Frequent migraine or headache.
+This needs to be treated with regular preventative medication and careful occasional use of acute rescue medication.
+Regular painkillers that have been ineffective during medication overuse may become effective thereafter.

-Medication overuse headache tends to happen to people with bad migraine so there is a high risk of it recurring.
-It is therefore important to avoid this, with careful attention to lifestyle triggers, restricted use of rescue remedies, and reconsideration of the use, dose and nature of regular planned medication.
+Medication overuse headache tends to happen to people with severe migraine so there is a high risk of it recurring.
+It is important to avoid this with careful attention to lifestyle triggers, restricted use of rescue remedies and reconsideration of the use, dose and nature of regular planned medication.